 Along with vaccination, other ways you may help prevent internal shingles include:

 - getting adequate sleep

 - properly managing any ongoing health problems

-- getting checked regularly by your doctor if you have a condition that affects your immune system
+- getting checked regularly by a doctor if you have a condition that affects your immune system

 - properly managing any disorders that compromise the immune system

-- strictly adhering to your treatment regimen, if you have already been diagnosed with shingles
+- sticking to your treatment regimen if shingles has already been diagnosed